-Most IT Managers and IT Directors are asked to do a lot.
+Most IT departments are asked to do a lot.
 From server support, PC support, to printer support and even application support, they have to wear many hats.
 Securing their wireless network is just one of those hats, a very critical hat but one of many none the less.

-Here's an overview of what rogue AP detection is and why it's important that it's incorporated in your wireless network design.
+Here's an overview of what rogue access point detection is and why it's important that it's incorporated in your wireless network design.

-According to Michael McNamee, Senior Network Engineer at SecurEdge Networks, a rogue access point is, "Any access point that was not authorized by you to be placed on your network."
+According to Michael McNamee, VP of Engineering at SecurEdge Networks, a rogue access point is, "Any access point that was not authorized by you to be placed on your network."

 How do rogue APs impact the WLAN?

 Rogue access points and their clients undermine the security of an enterprise network by potentially allowing unchallenged access to the network by any user or client in the nearby area.
 Rogue access points can also interfere with the operation of your enterprise network.